dajhub/dajhub/_posts/2021-02-06-quantitative-easing.md

 * TOC
 {:toc}
-This article looks at why Quantitative Easing (QE) is used by governments, how it works, and some of the criticisms levelled at QE.
+This post looks at why Quantitative Easing (QE) is used by governments, how it works, and some of the criticisms levelled at QE.

 ## 1.0 The Bond Market & Interest Rates